fenichelar/ember-simple-auth-token/README.md

 [![ember-observer-image]][ember-observer]
 [![npm-image]][npm]

-This is Ember addon is an extension to the Ember Simple Auth library that provides a basic token authenticator, a JSON Web Tokens token authenticator with automatic refresh capability, and an authorizer mixin.
+This is Ember addon is an extension to the Ember Simple Auth library that provides a basic token authenticator, a JSON Web Tokens token authenticator with automatic refresh capability.
 You can find more about why JSON Web Tokens are so awesome in [this article][medium-jwt].

 **Because user's credentials and tokens are exchanged between the Ember.js app and the server, you must use HTTPS for this connection!**